ovansa/ovansa_personal_blog/contents/testing-apis-with-purpose-postman-collections/index.md

 ---
-title: 'Testing APIs with Purpose: How I Structure Postman Collections That Actually Make Sense'
+title: 'Testing APIs with Purpose: How to Structure Postman Collections That Actually Make Sense'
 slug: 'testing-apis-with-purpose-postman-collections'
 description: 'Transform chaotic API testing into organized, purposeful collections that tell a story about your API behavior and help you find issues that actually matter.'
 readingTime: '8 min read'